What is a radiator and how does it work?

-A radiator is a container filled with water, serving as a cooling mechanism to a heat generating engine.
-Basically, a radiator is a form of heat exchanging mechanism that is majorly used for cooling the interior heat combustion of an engine, and transferring thermal energy from one energy phase to another to ensure that the heat gets cool.
-Radiators are usually created to function as an aspect of the cooling system in electronics, buildings, and automobiles.
-Aside automobiles some other machines that uses radiator for the cooling of their engine are: motorcycle, railway locomotives, stationary generating plant etc.
+A radiator is a container filled with water, functioning as a heat-exchanging mechanism for cooling the interior heat of an engine and transferring thermal energy from one energy phase to another to ensure that the heat gets cooled.

 Generally, there are two types of cooling systems used in automobiles.
-We have the air cooled and the liquid cooled systems.
-The air cooled engines can be found in older vehicles like some Volkswagen and Mercedes.
-In recent times, automobile manufactures have debunked the air cooling systems because it has not been as effective as the liquid cooling system over time.
-The air cooled system is now only common in modern [H1] motorcycle.
+We have the air-cooled and the liquid-cooled systems.
+Air-cooled engines can be found in older vehicles like some Volkswagen and Mercedes.
+In recent times, automobile manufactures have stopped using this type because it has not been as effective as the liquid-cooling system, but it remains to be used in modern motorcycles.

-The radiator is just one aspect of a cooling system, though it is one of the most important parts.
-The following are other facets of the cooling system:
+The radiator is just one aspect of a cooling system, though one of the most important, with the following comprising the rest of the parts:

 - Freeze plugs

 - The radiator